 Day 1: Golden Gate Park

 Golden Gate Park is one of my favourite places in San Francisco to recharge.
-This is perfect after a flight.
+This is perfect for after a flight, when you want to explore but have a slower pace.
 The park is beautiful, lively, and there are plenty of attractions to see.
+I recommend bringing a sarong or picnic blanket and people watching near the conservatory of flowers.

-There’s also the Japanese Tea Gardens and the Botanical Gardens to visit if you need some time to relax after your flight – this 3 day San Francisco itinerary is packed!
+There’s also the Japanese Tea Gardens and the Botanical Gardens to visit if you need some time to relax after your flight – this 3 day San Francisco itinerary is packed, so take this day easy if you can!

 If you don’t feel the need to relax, Golden Gate Park is one of my favourite places to run or cycle in the city.
 You’re always looking at something new and exciting so it doesn’t get boring (like running on a treadmill).

-After you’ve explored Golden Gate Park, walk past the Painted Ladies (made famous by Full House) down to Hayes Valley.
+After you’ve explored Golden Gate Park, either take a bus or walk to Haight-Ashbury.
+It’s a fun, funky neighbourhood with plenty of things to see.
+Make your way down to Alamo Square to see the Painted Ladies (made famous by Full House) down to Hayes Valley.
 Hayes Valley is the perfect place for an evening stroll – it’s a fun place to hang out and window shop, and you MUST get ice cream from Salt & Straw.
 Their unique flavour combinations are the best.

 Day 2: Fishermans Wharf, Golden Gate Bridge, & Sausilito!

-Start your day in one of San Francisco’s most touristy areas: Fisherman’s Wharf!
+Start your day in one of San Francisco’s most touristy areas: Fisherman’s Wharf.
+This isn’t my favourite part of San Francisco, but it’s an iconic stop in the city.
 Here, rent a bicycle, which you’ll be taking across the Golden Gate Bridge.
 Make sure you see the seals at Pier 39!

 Cycling across the Golden Gate Bridge is so worth doing – even if it’s completely foggy.
-It’ll most likely clear up as you enter Sausilito (thank the Bay Area’s microclimates for that).
+It’ll most likely clear up as you enter Sausalito (thank the Bay Area’s microclimates for that).

-Sausilito is full of cute shops and cafes.
+Sausalito is full of cute shops and cafes.
 It would be a great place for lunch or a drink.
-We got ice cream.
+We got ice cream!

 Day 3: The Mission, Chinatown, & More!